Share this article

 When to see your vet

-Speak to a vet if you have concerns about your cat’s weight, especially if they’re experiencing extreme weight loss or they’ve gained weight very quickly.
+Speak to a vet if you have concerns about your cat’s weight, especially if they’re experiencing extreme weight loss or they’ve gained weight very quickly - under-eating can be a sign of a depressed cat.
 Your vet will be able to recommend the best regime for your cat as well as rule out any underlying health conditions that could be related.

 Maintaining a healthy weight for your cat